fsprojects/DynamoDb.SQL/README.md

 - [Features](#features) - what you can do with this library
 - [Examples](#examples) - links to examples in F# and C#

-You can view the release notes [here](https://github.com/theburningmonk/DynamoDb.SQL/wiki/Release-Notes), and for detailed run-down of the syntax please refer to the [**Wiki**](https://github.com/theburningmonk/DynamoDb.SQL/wiki).
+You can view the release notes [here](https://github.com/theburningmonk/DynamoDb.SQL/wiki/Release-Notes), and check out the [Wiki](https://github.com/theburningmonk/DynamoDb.SQL/wiki).